DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - Email service must be operational

 **Postconditions**:
-- Password reset code is generated and stored in database
+- Password reset code is generated
 - Reset code is sent to user's registered email
-- Reset code expires after 10 minutes
+- Reset code will expire after 10 minutes
-- Reset process is logged for security audit
+- Reset request is logged for security audit

 **Basic Flow**:
 1. User navigates to the login page